Enough: George Floyd's biracial cousin finds her place in the fight for racial justice

 “It comes and goes, drugs or no drugs.
 Some people use these things to escape whatever war they are battling with themselves.
 I use them to feel anything.”

 She moved out of her mother’s house and spent a few months couch hopping from Washington to California.
-In June 2017, 18-year-old Shayla moved in with her dad for almost a year in Gettysburg, South Dakota.
+In June 2017, at 18, Shayla moved in with her dad for almost a year in Gettysburg, South Dakota.

 It would have seemed the trip was just what she craved: A chance to get to know her dad and more of her Black siblings.
 A chance to escape from the self-disappointment she carried after dropping out.